 Despite the foliage of Japan turning magnificent hues of reds and oranges, the arrival of late autumn also means the increase of colds as our bodies adjust to the changes in weather.
-With the spread of all sorts of viruses, including Covid-19, which looks like it is peaking again in Tokyo, Osaka and Hokkaido, doing everything you can to boost your immune system is the least you can do to protect yourself — and that starts with eating well.
+With the spread of all sorts of viruses, including Covid-19, doing everything you can to boost your immune system is the least you can do to protect yourself — and that starts with eating well.
 Lucky for us, autumn in Japan is the season for all sorts superfoods that can keep us healthier and help us prepare for the cold winter days.

 The importance of eating seasonal produce

 While seasonal eating may seem like a recent trend, in Japan, it is a long-standing practice where seasonal food is celebrated and viewed as a way to help keep us youthful, energized, balanced and healthy during the different times of the year.
 Eating seasonally is not only an essential cultural habit, but something that also comes with additional benefits:

 1. Flavor – Produce that is picked when it’s ready and fully ripened tastes better.
 If your produce travels a long distance, it is often picked before it’s ripe and therefore it ripens in a cardboard box along its way.